getty-zig/getty.so/docs/user-guide/tutorial/interfaces.md

       [`getty.de.SeqAccess`](https://docs.getty.so/#A;std:de.SeqAccess)
       interface is named `@"getty.de.SeqAccess"`.

-    - Interface functions are always named after the interface (in `camelCase` format).
-For example, the interface type for the [`getty.de.SeqAccess`](https://docs.getty.so/#A;std:de.SeqAccess) interface is named `seqAccess`.
+    - Interface functions are always named after the interface in `camelCase` format.
+For example, the interface function for the [`getty.de.SeqAccess`](https://docs.getty.so/#A;std:de.SeqAccess) interface is named `seqAccess`.

 ## Implementation

-To implement a Getty interface, call the interface and apply `usingnamespace` to its return value.
-This will import an interface type and interface function into your implementation.
+To implement an interface in Getty, call the interface and apply `usingnamespace` to its return value.
+This will import an interface type and an interface function into the implementation.

 ```zig title="Zig code"
 const std = @import("std");